KeYProject/key-docs/docs/user/quicktour/index.md

 three panes can be changed by the user.
 Layouts can be saved and loaded in the [**View**] $|$ [**Layout**] menu.

-Upper left pane:

-:   Every problem you want to prove with the KeY prover is loaded
-    in a proof environment.
+* **Upper left pane:** Every problem you want to prove with the KeY prover is loaded in a proof environment.
 In this pane, all currently loaded problems respectively their proof environments are listed.

-Lower left pane:

-:   This pane contains the following five tabs.
+* **Lower left pane:** This pane contains the following five tabs.

-    Proof:

-    :   This pane (see
+    * **Proof:** This pane (see
         Fig. [\[fig:prover:tab:proof\]](#fig:prover:tab:proof){reference-type="ref"
-        reference="fig:prover:tab:proof"}) contains the whole proof tree
+        reference="fig:prover:tab:proof"}) contains the whole proof
-        which represents the current proof.
+        tree which represents the current proof.
 The nodes of the tree correspond to sequents (goals) at different proof stages.
         Click on a node to see the corresponding sequent and the rule that was applied on it in the following proof step (except if the node is a leaf).
 Leaf nodes of an open proof branch are colored red whereas leaves of closed branches are colored green.

         Pressing the right mouse button on a node of the proof tree will open a pop-up context menu.
 If you choose *Prune Proof*, the